Western States Water Council

 Support the maintenance and expansion of critical observing systems and promote innovation related to the monitoring and reporting of water-related parameters.

-On May 8, 2020, the WSWC submitted written testimony to the Senate Committee on Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies regarding appropriations for the National Aeronautics and Space Administration (NASA) and the National...
+On June 21, the WSWC submitted written testimony to the Senate Appropriations Committee’s Subcommittee on Commerce, Justice, Science, and Related Agencies.
+The testimony addresses the National Aeronautics and Space Administration’s (NASA) Applied Earth Science...

 No Results Found